WHAT IS INNER HEALING?

 Dealing only with thoughts and behaviors is like weeding a garden by clipping off weeds at ground level.
 We also need to pull up the roots!
 “See to it that no one comes short of the grace of God; that no root of bitterness springing up causes trouble, and by it many be defiled” (Hebrews 12:15, emphasis added).

-A common example: a boy judges his father for his abusive anger.
-He is unaware that he is judging, because he denies his own anger in a vain effort to keep from becoming like his Dad.
-But his anger is still there, deep inside, and by natural law, this root of bitterness must eventually yield a negative harvest.
+A common example: a boy judges his father for his abusive anger, but, in a vain effort to keep from becoming angry like his dad, he denies that he has judged him.
+Nonetheless, his anger is still there, hidden deep inside, and by natural law, this root of bitterness must eventually yield a negative harvest.

-As an adult, he'll reap in any of the following ways.
-Suppressed anger may finally erupt, like it did for his father.
+As an adult, the man may reap the harvest in any of the following ways.
+Suppressed anger finally erupts abusively, like it did for his father.
 Or he may turn his anger inward and abuse himself, becoming depressed and self-defeating.
-Or he may expect others to abuse or scapegoat him and send out subtle but powerful messages that tempt them to do so.
+Or he may expect others to abuse him, sending out subtle but powerful messages that tempt them to do so.

-This reaping is not God punishing him; the effects of natural law are as impersonal as the law of gravity.
-Jesus wants to reap on this man's behalf!
-If he comes out of denial, repents for judging, and forgives his father, the law of sowing and reaping will be satisfied by the cross, and the compulsion to abuse or expect expect abuse from others will be much more easily overcome.
+This reaping is not God's punishment; the effects of natural law are as impersonal as the law of gravity.
+Rather, Jesus wants to reap on this man's behalf!
+If he comes out of denial, repents for judging, and forgives his father, the law of sowing and reaping will be satisfied by the cross, and the compulsion to abuse or expect abuse will be much more easily overcome.

 Dealing with angry thoughts and behaviors is important.
 But the cross is what makes this fully effective.